twineworks/tweakflow/site/content/modules/std.md

 `(datetime x) -> long`

 Returns the week of year for given datetime `x`.
-The ISO-8601 definition is used, where a week starts on Monday and the first week has a minimum of 4 days.
+The ISO-8601 definition of weeks is used, where a week starts on Monday and the first week of a year has a minimum of 4 days.

 Returns `nil` if `x` is `nil`.